avcourt/restful-pi/README.md

 # RESTful Pi
 This is a Flask app written in Python3.
-This app is a REST API backend to control the GPIO pins (turn on and off LEDs) of a Raspberry Pi by making HTTP requests to the `/pins` and `/pins/<id>` endpoints of the Flask webserver.
+This app is a REST API backend to control the GPIO pins of a Raspberry Pi by making HTTP requests to the `/pins` and `/pins/<id>` endpoints of the Flask webserver.
+This project uses a breadboard outfitted with LEDs connected to the Raspberyy Pi's GPIO pins to demonstrate the correct function of the API calls.
+This app could easily be extended to trigger and process more complex events to control the pins of a Pi beyond lighting up a couple LEDs.

 A step-by-step tutorial I wrote to get started with this project can be found [here](https://avcourt.github.io/tiny-cluster/2019/09/18/pi_led.html).